dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 |               * develop
 |                master_v2.2
 |
-|             The asterik, * indicates the currently active branch.
+|             The asterisk, * indicates the currently active branch.
 |
 |        At the command line, create and checkout the feature branch:
 |            *git checkout -b feature_777_wrapper_xyz*